ajayrawat12/Self-Driving-Car-Simulation-using-Deep-Learning/README.md

 * We do not add any offset in case we select a center image.

-* In addition to add resilience to the network in terms of noise , color , shadows, we randomly add shadows to the image.
-This in turn makes in theory an extremely large number of unique samples available to learn from.
+* In addition to the above image selection mechanism,to add resilience to the network in terms of noise and color, we randomly add shadows to the image.
+This in turn makes in theory an extremely large number of unique samples available for the network to learn from.

 * Since the input to the network is of size 66x200, we have cropped the image to record only the part of the image that record the road.
 This allows the network to focus on the most important part of the image that would be required for training.

 * In addition to these augmentation, we also randomly flip the images from left to right and multiply the steering angle by -1 to simulate driving in the opposite direction.
+This would doubles the training data available to the network.

 * After all the preprocessing stages, we normalize the image so the values in the array lie between 0 and 1 .